 Plastic shopping bags

-Saved from previous shopping trips, and reused to separate shoes, and other stuff like dirty washing that has to be packed between wash days.
+Saved from previous shopping trips, and re-used to separate shoes, and other stuff like dirty washing that has to be packed between wash days.
 Also good for damp items that need to be packed into the suitcase.
-These waterproof shoe bags can serve the same function if you are looking for a more robust solution.
+Waterproof shoe bags can serve the same function if you are looking for a more robust solution.

 Medicine cabinet items